wmy-m/laromicsHZ/README.md

 Each sample was sequenced on multiple lanes. `Picard` was used to add read groups and then merge the bam files of the same sample together.

 **Add read group with Picard AddOrRemoveReadGroups**
 For RGPU, I have used flowcell.lane instead of instrument.flowcell for the ease of coding.
 The logic remains the same.
+All outputs are stored in ./3_RG.
 ```
 # Make a list of bam files
 find ./2_bwa -name "*.bam" > bam_files_list.txt